 A virtual private network (VPN) is a great way to protect yourself online, especially on public hotspots.
-Opera is the first and only major browser to have a built-in and unlimited browser VPN that is completely free.
-How can you be sure that Opera’s VPN is safe?
+Opera is the first major browser to have a built-in, no-log, unlimited browser VPN that is completely free.
+So how can you make sure your browsing is safer with Opera’s VPN?

-You don’t need any extra software.
-You don’t need an account.
-Simply toggle on the VPN badge, and you can surf the web like normal without worrying about the security of the Wi-Fi at your favorite coffee shop.
-But now you are trusting Opera’s VPN instead of the public hotspot, so how do you know if it’s the safest VPN?
+For one thing, you don’t need any extra software, and you don’t need an account.
+Simply toggle on the VPN badge, and your Opera browser is protected by the VPN – you can surf the web normally without worrying about the security of the Wi-Fi at your favorite coffee shop.
+But now you are trusting Opera’s VPN instead of the public hotspot, so how do you know if it’s safer to use?

 How secure is Opera’s VPN?

-Online security and safety are often used interchangeably, but with VPN providers, safety is more than just how secure your connection to the server is.
-Since the VPN server can see your internet traffic, choosing a bad VPN provider could just be exchanging one privacy concern for another.
-This should be considered when looking through reviews of free VPN providers.
-It’s a good idea to go with a well-known and trusted provider for a free safe VPN.
+Online, security and safety are often used interchangeably, but with VPN providers, safety is more than just how secure your connection to the server is.
+Generally, the VPN server can see your internet traffic, but a good VPN provider will never log or store this data.
+This means that which VPN provider you choose depends on which one you trust with your data.
+This should be considered when looking through free VPN providers as well as paid ones.
+It’s a good idea to go with a well-known and transparent provider for a free safe VPN.

 No logs.
 No tracking.
 What you do online is your own business.